Collab Hours on a calendar is circled, while another calendar with excessive meetings is crossed out

 Unblock

-If any team member is blocked, whether by something outside their control or simply by a difficult task that requires assistance, then the team should work together during the Collab Hour session to resolve the issue promptly.
+If any team member is blocked, whether by something outside their control or simply by a difficult task that requires assistance, then the team should swarm on it to resolve the issue promptly.

 Mob